iamonuwacj/Altschool_Cloud_Assignments/Exercise8.md

 ## The email sample is <img src="./Images/memorylogs.png">
 ## The attached file is <img src="./Images/ramlog.png">
 ## The cronjob sample is shown below <img src="./Images/cronjob.png">
-## The Script for this exercise is shown below
+## The Script for this exercise is shown below.
 <img src="./Images/script.png">